thatosmk/engineering-mentor/README.md

 ## The process

-### Be available
+### Be available and interested

 Being available to listen and respond to questions that mentees may have.
 Overall, being available means showing up for meetings, being there when needed (within reason of course).
 This helps you become dependable and can lead to more fruitful interactions as time goes.
+Setup weekly 1-on-1's to make sure they’re learning what they hoped to learn and are enjoying/passoinate about the work that they do.

 ### Be friendly and open-minded